njamesgeorge1223/Crowdfunding-Goal-Analysis-in-Excel/Images/README.md

-This folder contains images taken from the Excel Workbook, Crowdfunding Analysis.xlsx.
+This folder contains images of worksheets from the Excel Workbook, Crowdfunding Analysis.xlsx.

 ## Copyright